The domestic EPC survey is a `Visual Evidence Based Non-

 A property can have an additional building unit (e.g.an annexe’) which, if it is self-

 The annexe may share a party wall(s) with the main dwelling.
-Standalone buildings (i.e. physically separate from the main building) With a total useful floor area of less than 50m2 does not require an EPC.
+Standalone buildings (i.e. physically separate from the main building)

 A building unit designed or altered for separate, self-